-This chapter provides an overview of connecting to the Internet with the WebFORCE Internet Gateway product It provides an overview of the basic steps to setting up a WebFORCE Internet Gateway server, a list of the basic parts of the WebFORCE Internet Gateway package, information you may need to provide to your Internet service provider (ISP), and information your ISP may require from you.
+This chapter presents an overview of how to connect to the Internet with a WebFORCE Internet Gateway.
+It summarizes the basic steps to setting up the server, lists the parts required, and indicates the information you may need to exchange with your Internet service provider (ISP) before you connect to the Internet.